spewil/spewil.github.io/about.md

 ---

 <p class="message">
-I'm not quite sure what you were expecting
+I'm not quite sure what you were expecting.
 </p>